Fibromyalgia and Bruising: Does Fibromyalgia Cause Bruising?

 Finally, treat yourself with the utmost care.
 Some things cannot be avoided.
 Do not beat yourself up mentally for physical conditions beyond your control.
 Make the changes you can and be accepting of yourself and the things that cannot be avoided.

 Make every effort to enjoy each day and experience pleasurable moments in your day, no matter how small.
 There is life beyond the flare-ups, pain and daily irritations.
-Keep pressing through!
+Keep pressing through despite your fibromyalgia and bruising problems!